-Upon being questioned by the Judiciary Committee of the House of Representatives of the US Congress on the 11th of December 2018, the Chief Executive Officer of Google Inc., Sundar Pichai testified that the employees could look into the contents of individual users including those from Google Docs, but then such activities are governed by comprehensive policies to prevent misuse or leakage of information.
+Upon being questioned by the Judiciary Committee of the House of Representatives of the US Congress on the 11th of December 2018, the Chief Executive Officer of Google Inc., Sundar Pichai testified that the employees could look into the contents of individual users including those from Google Docs, but then such activities are governed by comprehensive policies to prevent misuse or leakage of information (Ganjoo, 2018).

 Facebook too, like Google stores tonnes of information about an individual customer.
 Facebook extracts content from each and every message sent through its servers, including images, audio files, and videos.
 Facebook being a social media website, has, by default, access and permission to store photos and videos and personal details such as date of birth, gender, interests, political opinions, movies, music, books of interest etc. It logs the details of every page or post liked and also analyses the status updates for generating a profile.
-Facebook has provisions to find out and store details about events attended by individual customers and the locations checked in by them.
+Facebook has provisions to find out and store details about events attended by individual customers and the locations checked in by them (Curran, 2018).
 Facebook, like Google, has access to microphones and webcams as well.
 By virtue of the nature of its service, Facebook, as on date is the largest repository of personal data.

-Upon being questioned by the Senate Commerce and Judiciary Committees on privacy, data mining, regulations and Cambridge Analytica, of the US Congress on 10th of April 2018, Mark Zuckerberg, the Chief Executive Officer of Facebook Inc. testified that they store user details and data, some of which with the permission of the user.
-He also stated that there are widespread misconceptions that Facebook sells data to advertisers.
-He reaffirmed that Facebook does not sell user data, but instead it allows advertisers to choose whom they want to reach out and then Facebook on its own does the placement.
+Upon being questioned by the Senate Commerce and Judiciary Committees on privacy, data mining, regulations and Cambridge Analytica, of the US Congress on 10th of April 2018, the Chief Executive Officer of Facebook Inc, Mark Zuckerberg testified that they store user details and data, some of which with the permission of the user.
+He also stated that there are widespread misconceptions that Facebook sells the data stored in its servers to advertising agencies.
+He reaffirmed that the firm does not monetize user information as such, but instead it allows advertisers to choose whom they want to reach out and then Facebook on its own does the placement (Watson, 2018).

-The business models of Google Inc. and Facebook Inc. in relation to advertising and data collection provides insights into the much-a-lot similar models adopted by most of the other search engines, social-media websites and networks rendering services free of cost.
+The business models of Google Inc. and Facebook Inc. in relation to advertising and data collection provides insights into the much-a-lot similar models adopted by most of the other search engines, social media websites and networks rendering services free of cost.
 Tracking of information is not restricted to these free services; trackers of such massive data extractors are present on several other personal and private websites as well.